• Skip to primary navigation

 Bring a large pot of water to boil.
 Cut rapini into pieces, about 2-3 inches long, stems included.
 Add rapini to boiling water, salt the water, and boil the rapini until tender, about 12 minutes (photos 1 and 2).

-While rapini are boiling: in a small pan, on medium-high heat, add 1/2 tbsp olive oil.
+While rapini are boiling: in a small pan, on medium-high heat, add ½ tablespoon olive oil.
 Once olive oil is hot, add sausages.
 Sear sausages on all sides, then pierce sausages on one side to release fat.
 Turn heat down to medium-low and cook sausages until done, about 20 minutes (photo 3).

 Once garlic is fragrant, drain the rapini (photo 5).